dat3Cph/material/docs/jpa/part1/exercises/LombokExercise.md

 Person(firstName=John, lastName=Doe, age=25)
 26
 ```

+## Reading

+Go to the Lombok homepage and read the documentation. https://projectlombok.org/

 ## Challenge:
 For those who want to explore further, try adding more Lombok annotations to the `Person` class like `@EqualsAndHashCode`, and `@Builder` and observe the functionalities they bring.